Tropical cyclones in 2023: South Atlantic Ocean

-On 7 January, a subtropical depression formed about 500 km southeast of Rio de Janeiro.
-Without affecting any area and moving away from the Brazilian coast, it lost its subtropical characteristics in the afternoon of 10 January, according to the Brazilian Navy Hydrography Center.
+On January 7, a subtropical depression formed about 500 km southeast of Rio de Janeiro.
+Without affecting any area and moving away from the Brazilian coast, it lost its subtropical characteristics in the afternoon of January 10, according to the Brazilian Navy Hydrography Center.

 Mediterranean Sea

-Two systems formed in the Mediterranean Sea in early 2023.
+Three systems formed in the Mediterranean Sea in 2023.
 On January 21, Storm Hannelore transitioned into a Mediterranean tropical-like cyclone in the Adriatic Sea.
 The storm travelled west-northwest and made landfall in the Rimini Province, Italy early on January 22.
 Hannelore transitioned into an extratropical cyclone soon after landfall and no impacts from the system was reported.
-In February, Storm Helios briefly transitioned into a Mediterranean tropical-like cyclone to the south of Sicily and brought record-breaking rain to Malta.
+On September 9, Storm Daniel transitioned into a Mediterranean tropical-like cyclone in the Ionian Sea.
+It brought heavy rain and flooding to Greece, especially Thessaly region, before tracking south and making landfall in Libya on September 10.
+Daniel caused catastrophic flooding across the country, especially in the city of Derna, where two dams failed and killed at least 4,000 people.
+Storm Helios its forms over Mediterranean Sea on February 7, and presents subtropical characteristics with minimal damage.